 - And of course, don’t forget to give credit where credit is due!

-Additionally, you can also use Canva to create your very own infographics.
+Additionally, you can also use Canva (affiliate link) to create your very own infographics.
 I do that sometimes, and they turn our beautifully with their amazing templates.

 10. Not backing up your content